wellesley-bisc195/BISC195.jl/docs/src/Lessons/Lesson9.md

 what is actually executed is a specific "_method_" of that function.
-That is, a version of the function that depends on the types of its methods.
+That is, a version of the function that depends on the types of its arguments.

 When you first define a function, it only has one method (the one you just defined).